lukedawe/recipes/savoury/chicken-fajita-style-pasta.md

 ## Notes

-You could also add more peppers and onions because there doesn't seem to be much veg for the amount of pasta.
+More peppers and onions could be added because there doesn't seem to be much veg for the amount of pasta.

+This [fajita-spice-mix](sauces/fajita-spice-mix.md) could be used instead of the spices noted.